 Annotated exemplars of TKI resources that can be used to assess against standards are available on the subject pages.
-Clarification documents for standards and Best Practice Workshops also provide assistance to increase teacher confidence when making assessment judgements.
+Clarification documents for standards and Support as a Marker & Best Practice Workshops also provide assistance to increase teacher confidence when making assessment judgements.
 Teachers may seek further clarification on how to interpret a standard by asking specific questions of moderators using the Request for clarification of an internally assessed standard (DOCX, 78KB) form.